bbauska/CSS-Notes4Pros/README.md

 > it 200px to the right.
 >
 > In chained transforms, **the coordinate system moves with the
 > element**.
-This means that the translation won\'t be horizontal but on
+This means that the translation won&apos;t be horizontal but on
 > an axis rotate 15 degrees clockwise as shown in the following image:

 ![](./images/media/image207.jpg){width="7.48037510936133in"